 Lorna joined the Trust’s Policy and Communications team in August 2021.
 Lorna has worked in a range of communications and media roles which have covered broadcasting, radio and publications.
 Her background is in web design, graphic design and illustration.

 Whilst being a military spouse and mum, Lorna has lived abroad in Germany and the USA and in this time she has played an active part in working and volunteering in the military community.

 Rachel Smith – Policy and Impact Analyst

-Rachel is our Policy and Impact Analyst and works with the Policy and Communications Team in researching and evaluating the impact of our grantmaking programmes.
-She also works closely with our grant holders and system developers on The Impact Hub, which is our own impact measurement tool for holders of Trust grants.
+Rachel is our Impact and Technical Solutions Manager and works with the Policy and Communications Team in researching and evaluating the impact of our grant making programmes.
+She also works closely with our grant holders and system developers on all of our technical impact management solutions which assists the Trust in measuring the impact of our grants.

 Our finance team manage hundreds of grant payments a year, making sure that grant payments get swiftly to our grant holders once their paperwork has been checked.
 Our small team are continually refining and improving our processes to help us be as streamlined and as effective as possible.

 Liz Rankin – Director, Finance and Operations

 Liz joined the Covenant Fund in 2021 and is responsible for financial strategy and oversight of our finance team.
 She trained at the National Audit Office, where she gained her ACA, and has extensive experience in public sector finance and audit, from small arms’ length bodies to government departments.

 Liz is excited to bring her wider public sector knowledge to the Trust and to contribute to ensuring that we continue to be as efficient and effective in our grant making as possible.